 Evolution of Dyes has a nice historical review, but modern tie dye has two basic periods based on readily available dyes.

 The 1960's - All Purpose dyes were low cost and readily available in 3 primary colors.
 Here's our rainbow tie dye using the three primary colors.
 You had to mix colors if you wanted another color, add heat to set the dye, and the colors would eventually fade.

 Dye Color Mixing

 Dye colors don't mix like light, yet this simple fact isn't often mentioned.

 Knowing this can help you choose tie dye colors that look good together.

-- Primary Colors: Red, Yellow and Blue cannot be derived from other colors.
+Primary colors: Red, Yellow, Blue.
+These can't be derived from other colors.
 All other colors are derived from primary colors.

 Secondary colors: Green, Orange, Purple.
 These are derived by mixing two primary colors in equal proportions.

-- Tertiary Colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green are derived by mixing a primary and a secondary color in equal proportions.
+Tertiary colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green.
+These are derived by mixing a primary and a secondary color in equal proportions.

 Dye Happy Colors